squeletec/dsl-hell/README.md

 ## Releases notes

+#### Version 1.8 (November 18th 2021)
+- Fixed visibility of the generated DSL interface, which was package private, and therefore limited to the package of the model class / interface.

 #### Version 1.3 (October 25th 2019)
 - Re-implemented aliases for DSL methods
 - Reorganized code and modules.